takuya2020/fleamarket_sample_78a/README.md

 |encrypted_password|string|null: false, default: ""|

 ### Association
-- has_one :profile
+- has_one :profile dependent: :destroy
-- has_one :address
+- has_one :address dependent: :destroy
-- has_many :items
+- has_many :items dependent: :destroy
 - has_many :wallets dependent: :destroy
-- has_many :orders dependent: :destroy
+- has_many :item_purchases

 ## profilesテーブル
 |Column|Type|Options|